Q-Productions

-Q-Productions, Inc. is a Latin music entertainment company owned and operated by Abraham Quintanilla.
+Q-Productions, Inc. is a Latin music entertainment company founded by Abraham Quintanilla.
 Founded in 1990, Q-Productions is a record company and studio (Q-Zone Records and Q-Zone Studios) specializing in the Latin music industry.
 The company's most recognized contributing artists are Selena (who was the daughter of Abraham), Los Tres Reyes and Jennifer Peña.
 Q also experiments with film and video.

-The company's headquarters are at 5410 Leopard Street, Corpus Christi, Texas.
+Suzette Quintanilla was appointed chief executive of Q-Productions in May 2016, after her father, Abraham stepped down.
+She oversees the label's operations, manages the Selena Museum, and directs licensing initiatives for Selena-related ventures.The company's headquarters are at 5410 Leopard Street, Corpus Christi, Texas.

 Recording studios

 Q-Productions has three studios, Zebra Room, Leopard Lounge and Grey Fox Room.

 Selena Museum

 A collection of designs and mementos of Selena are housed at the studio site.
 The collection includes items from Selena's wardrobe to her favorite toys from when she was young.